stevavoliajvar/stop_cloudflare/PEOPLE.md

 ######  Mastodon

+"Firefox is going to ship with DNS over HTTPS (DoH) by default soon.
+It will still use Cloudflare by default." by @[amolith](https://masto.nixnet.xyz/@amolith/101939482525255808)

 "How pathetic is life when becoming absolutely enraged after solving a #captcha 3 times but not being permitted to move forward." by @[hrthu](https://fosstodon.org/@hrthu/101987545210858236)

 "You definitely put yourself in big danger by using it.
 Cloudflare has an own CA that is able to issue certificates for ANY website." by @[sheogorath](https://microblog.shivering-isles.com/@sheogorath/102056520473398252)